jsteinbecker/sars-cov-2/milkyway.md

 ![Image obtained with the ESO Schmidt Telescope of the Tarantula Nebula in the Large Magellanic Cloud.
 Supernova 1987A.](https://media.nature.com/lw800/magazine-assets/d41586-022-00425-8/d41586-022-00425-8_20137358.jpg)

-Supernova 1987A appears as a bright spot near the centre of this image of the Tarantula nebula, taken by the ESO Schmidt Telescope.Credit: ESO
+> Supernova 1987A appears as a bright spot near the centre of this image of the Tarantula nebula, taken by the ESO Schmidt Telescope.Credit: ESO

-Masayuki Nakahata has been waiting 35 years for a nearby star to explode.
+_Masayuki Nakahata has been waiting 35 years for a nearby star to explode._

 He was just starting out in science the last time it happened, in February 1987, when a dot of light suddenly appeared in the southern sky.
 This is the closest supernova seen during modern times; and the event, known as SN 1987A, gained worldwide media attention and led to dramatic advances in astrophysics.

+$$ Josh = \frac{ M_d }{ 5 } $$

 Nakahata was a graduate student at the time, working on what was then one of the world’s foremost neutrino catchers, the Kamiokande-II detector at the Kamioka Underground Observatory near Hida, Japan.
 He and a fellow student, Keiko Hirata, spotted evidence of neutrinos pouring out of the supernova — the first time anyone had seen these fundamental particles originating from anywhere outside the Solar System.